kinkard/auction-house-cpp/README.md

 ./server 3000 db.sqlite transaction.log
 ```

-Transaction log can be monitored via `tail -f transaction.log`.
+The transaction log can be monitored via `tail -f transaction.log`.

 Alternatively, VS2019 project files can be generated using `cmake .. -G "Visual Studio 16 2019"`.

 ## Client

-This repo also contains a minimalistic client that sends everything you type in console to the server and prints everything server sends back.
-The telnet can be used instead.
+This repo also contains a minimalistic client that sends everything you type in the console to the server and prints everything the server sends back.
+Telnet can be used instead.

 ```sh
 $ ./client localhost:3000